yanxiliang1991/Cell-Segmentation/README.md

 This is an example cell segmentation procedure in histopathological images based on convolutional neural networks.

-Unlike traditional deep learning based approaches which use 2-classes ("background" and "cell"), we use 4-classes ("background", "cell center", "cell innerboundary" and "cell outerboundary") to better delineate nucleus boundaries as well.
-Following figure demonstrates a training patch extraction procedure.
+Unlike traditional deep learning based approaches which use 2-classes ("background" and "cell"), we use 4-classes ("background", "cell center", "cell innerboundary" and "cell outerboundary") as inputs to train the model.
+In this way, we can delineate nucleus boundaries more accurately.
+Following figure demonstrates a training patch extraction procedure for 4-class model.

 <p align="center">
   <img src="./patchExtraction.png" width="50%" height="50%"/>